shekspir55/rbn/content/posts/it's-hard-to-be-responsible.md

 For me it's simple if I see a message I should read, I should see 0 notifications, 0 messages.
 Otherwise, I will ignore everything.
 I unsubscribe from as much media as possible so I can finally focus.

-Please take a break, talk to people, and ask them how they feel.
+# Please take a break, talk to people, and ask them how they feel.
+It's time to reconnect again.